mathworks-ref-arch/matlab-dockerfile/alternates/non-interactive/MATLAB-BATCH.md

 MATLAB&reg; batch licensing executable (**matlab-batch**) is a command line tool that starts MATLAB non-interactively using a batch licensing token and any MATLAB startup options.
 Specify a MATLAB statement to run as the final argument. **matlab-batch** requires a valid MATLAB executable.

 The MATLAB batch licensing project is still in the pilot phase.
-To inquire about eligibility requirements for the MATLAB batch licensing pilot, contact <batch-tokens@mathworks.com>.
+To inquire about eligibility requirements, fill out this form on the MathWorks&reg; website: [Batch Licensing Pilot Eligibility](https://www.mathworks.com/support/batch-tokens.html).

 ## Download MATLAB Batch Licensing Executable